VOCA

 - Transportation.
 Transportation is allowable for victims to receive services and to participate in criminal justice proceedings.

 - Skills Training for Staff.
 Developing the skills of direct services providers so that they are better able to offer quality services to crime victims.
-VOCA funds can be used for training both VOCA funded and non-VOCA funded service providers who work within a VOCA subrecipient organization and provide VOCA allowable services.
-Volunteers can be included in VOCA supported training.
+VOCA funds can be used for training both VOCA-funded and non-VOCA funded service providers who work within a VOCA subrecipient organization and provide VOCA allowable services.
+Volunteers can be included in VOCA-supported training.

 - Repair and/or Replacement of Essential Items.
 Repair or replacement “of items that contribute to maintaining a healthy and/or safe environment for crime victims, such as a furnace in a shelter.”
-The cost of the repair or replacement must be prorated among all sources of income.
+The cost of the repair or replacement must be prorated among all sources of revenue.

 - Administrative Time.
-Administrative time to complete VOCA-required time and attendance sheets and programmatic documentation, reports, and required statistics; administrative time to collect and maintain crime victims’ satisfaction surveys and needs assessments used to improve victim services delivery within the VOCA funded project; and the prorated share of audit costs.
+Administrative time to complete VOCA-required time and attendance sheets and programmatic documentation, reports, and required statistics; administrative time to collect and maintain crime victims’ satisfaction surveys and needs assessments used to improve victim services delivery within the VOCA-funded project; and the prorated share of audit costs.
 Administrative costs cannot exceed 10% of the total award amount.

 - Supervision of Direct Service Providers.
 Supervision of direct service providers when it is “necessary and essential to providing direct services to crime victims”.

-- Alcohol, food (except emergency food for victims) and entertainment costs.
+- Alcohol, food (except emergency food for victims), and entertainment costs.

 - Bonuses or commissions.